the energy [r]evolution

 the energy [r]evolution can be achieved by adhering to five key principles:

 1.respect natural limits – phase out fossil fuels by the end of this century We must learn to respect natural limits.
 There is only so much carbon that the atmosphere can absorb.
-Each year we emit over 25 billion tonnes of CO2; we are literally filling up the sky.
+Each year humans emit over 25 billion tonnes of carbon equivalent; we are literally filling up the sky.
 Geological resources of coal could provide several hundred years of fuel, but we cannot burn them and keep within safe limits.
 Oil and coal development must be ended.

-The Energy [R]evolution Scenario has a target to reduce energy related CO2 emissions to a maximum of 10 Gt (Giga tonnes) by 2050 and phase out fossil fuels by 2085.
+The global Energy [R]evolution scenario has a target to reduce energy related CO2 emissions to a maximum of 10 Gigatonnes (Gt) by 2050 and phase out fossil fuels by 2085.

-2.equity and fairness It is imperative to have a fair distribution of benefits and costs within societies.
+2. equity and fairness As long as there are natural limits there needs to be a fair distribution of benefits and costs within societies, between nations and between present and future generations.
 At one extreme, a third of the world’s population has no access to electricity, whilst the most industrialised countries consume much more than their fair share.

-The Energy [R]evolution Scenario has a target to achieve energy equity as soon as technically possible.
+The Advanced Energy [R]evolution scenario has a target to achieve energy equity as soon as technically possible.
 By 2050 the average per capita emission should be between 1 and 2 tonnes of CO2.

 3.implement clean, renewable solutions and decentralise energy systems There is no energy shortage.
 All we need to do is use existing technologies to harness energy effectively and efficiently.
 Renewable energy and energy efficiency measures are ready, viable and increasingly competitive.
 Wind, solar and other renewable energy technologies have experienced double digit market growth for the past decade.